 This unit describes a participant’s skills and knowledge required to enter and work in confined spaces within the resources and infrastructure industries.
 This unit is appropriate for those currently working in operational roles and undertaking work in confined spaces.
-Pro Training Australia is not a Registered Training Organisation (RTO) but as your consultant, we can help you to meet your training needs.
+As your consultant, we can help you to meet your training needs.

 Enter And Work In Confined Spaces

 The course will be tailored to suit practical scenarios that are relevant to your company’s confined space operations.
 This course will teach you how to work both in and around confined spaces in accordance with OHS regulations and Australian Standards.

 Evidence is required to be collected that demonstrates competency in this unit.
 This evidence must be relevant to the roles within the sector’s work operations and satisfy all requirements of the performance criteria of this unit.
 This includes evidence that the participant: